JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 ### Checking Docker status

-If you are running TravelShaper via Docker (Options A or B), these commands help you understand what is happening inside the containers.
+If you are running TravelShaper via Docker Compose, these commands help you understand what is happening inside the containers.
 Run all of them from the `src/` directory.

 **See which containers are running:**